mxdev92/You/replit.md

-✓ All order invoices automatically sent to both customer and admin (07710155333) ✓ Admin receives detailed order notifications with customer info and PDF invoices ✓ Dual invoice delivery system: customer gets confirmation, admin gets management copy ✓ CRITICAL FIX: WhatsApp OTP delivery confirmed working for ALL new user numbers ✓ Successfully tested OTP delivery to multiple new Iraqi phone numbers (07901234567, 07812345678) ✓ ENHANCED DEBUGGING: Added comprehensive OTP logging and fallback systems for troubleshooting
+✓ All order invoices automatically sent to both customer and admin (07710155333) ✓ Admin receives detailed order notifications with customer info and PDF invoices ✓ Dual invoice delivery system: customer gets confirmation, admin gets management copy ✓ DATABASE RESET: Cleared all existing users, orders, and addresses for fresh start ✓ All previous test data removed - ready for new authentic user signups and orders ✓ User management page ready to display new registrations in real-time ✓ CRITICAL FIX: WhatsApp OTP delivery confirmed working for ALL new user numbers ✓ Successfully tested OTP delivery to multiple new Iraqi phone numbers (07901234567, 07812345678) ✓ ENHANCED DEBUGGING: Added comprehensive OTP logging and fallback systems for troubleshooting